ensdomains/op-resolver/README.md

 $ yarn start --registry L1_REGISTRY_ADDRESS test.test --l1_provider_url http://localhost:9545
 ```

+If you want to see extra debugging info, pass `--debug` option to both command

 ## How to deploy to public net (goerli for example)

 ### Deploy l2 contract